jasmincaroline/react-user-filter/README.md

 * **Vite:** Used as the development environment for its speed and performance benefits.
 * **CSS:** For layout, styling, and ensuring responsiveness.
 * **Fetch API:** For retrieving the external user data.

-    npm run dev
-    # or yarn dev
-    ```

-The application will now be running on your local machine, typically accessible at `http://localhost:5173`.